beekhof/rss-operator/doc/user/upgrade/migrate_cr_070.md

 	kubectl replace -f -
 ```

-## Migrate BackupPolicy to EtcdBackup CR
+## Migrate BackupPolicy to GaleraBackup CR

 Read [etcd backup operator doc](../walkthrough/backup-operator.md) for how to save backup for etcd cluster.
 It currently only supports S3 backup for non-TLS etcd cluster.